imjasonh/tank-commander/README.md

 - **Forest**: When a tank is in or behind a forest space, enemy accuracy is -1.
 - **Building**: Buildings are impassable terrain.
 Tanks can fire rounds at buildings to turn them into rubble.
 - (Advanced) **Hill**: When a tank is immediately behind a hill space, enemy accuracy is -1.
 When a tank is on a hill space, all hits against it are taken against the rear armor value.
 - (Advanced) **Mines**: Tanks moving over mined spaces take an AT hit with a strength of 6.
 Roll to see if it penetrates.
-The mine is then removed from the board.
+The mined space is then removed from the board.

 ### Infantry